 Although providing an elder with a balanced, nourishing diet is not too difficult, getting your loved one to actually eat the healthy foods you serve can be a real challenge.
-As people age, their appetites often lag.
-Medications, pain, problems with teeth or swallowing, and the inability to taste certain flavors are only a few of the many causes of eating problems in the elderly.
+As people age, their appetites often diminish.
+Problems with teeth or swallowing, medications, pain, and the inability to taste and enjoy certain flavors are only a few of the many causes of eating problems in the elderly.

-Most elders will, however, eat sweets.
-Understandably, caregivers who are trying valiantly to provide good nutrition to their loved ones can become frustrated when the only foods their elders want are sugary and low in key nutrients.
+Understandably, caregivers who strive to provide good nutrition to their loved ones can become frustrated when the only foods their elders want are sugary and low in key nutrients.
 However, it’s important to remember that seniors have different dietary requirements than younger individuals.
 Fortunately, there are ways to strike a healthy and delicious compromise.

-Unless the physician has banned a particular food because of diabetes or another disease, it’s perfectly fine to allow your loved one to eat a cupcake or other appetizing dessert often.
+Unless their physician has banned a particular food because of diabetes or another disease, it’s perfectly fine to allow your loved one to enjoy desserts often.
 Even though you’re trying to improve their nutrition, you want to offer enjoyment as well as calories.
 Our loved ones have likely suffered many losses as they’ve gotten older.
 Letting them indulge in the foods they love can help improve their quality of life.

-If I make it to 80, I hope that my appetite – or lack thereof – is respected and that I can have foods that I like, even if they aren’t “good for me.”
+If I make it to 80, I hope that I can have the foods I like, even if they aren’t “good for me.”
 In my opinion, unless the food is a direct health threat, our elders have earned the right to eat what they enjoy.